-Her work has been commissioned and published by Le Monde, The Times, Associated Press, Licas News, and The Polis Project, among others.
+Her work has been commissioned and published by Le Monde, The Times, Associated Press, Licas News, and The Polis Project.
+She is a member of Women Photograph, VII Academy alumni, and a National Geographic Society grantee.

 Based in Ho Chi Minh City, she is available for editorial and NGO assignments across Vietnam and Southeast Asia.